mailpoet/wordpress-images/README.md

 - WordPress 4.9.5 + Apache, based on `wordpress:latest`

+### Dev

+- The wordpress image used for MP3 development.

 ## Usage

 - `make build version=20180417.1`: to build target Docker images locally